 - Death by Adaptation: Electro and the Lizard both die at the end of their respective debut arcs.

-- Genius Bruiser: Just like Peter Parker, Yu already had scientist knowledge in his school, so having his new powers makes him to think how he would mimify a spider by making his webshooters, as well how to design his costume.
+- Genius Bruiser: Just like Peter Parker, Yu already had scientific knowledge at his school, so having his new powers makes him think how he could imitate a spider by making his webshooters, as well designing his costume.